(c) 2024 PillSync.com

 Exacerbation of Pre-Existing Psychosis CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.

 Induction of a Manic Episode in Patients with Bipolar Disorder CNS stimulants may induce a manic or mixed episode in patients.
-Prior to initiating treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, or depression).
+Prior to initiating methylphenidate hydrochloride extended-release capsule (CD) treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, or depression).

 5.5 Priapism

-Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate products in both pediatric and adult patients.
-Priapism was not reported with drug initiation but developed after some time on the drug, often subsequent to an increase in dose.
-Priapism has also appeared during a period of drug withdrawal (drug holidays or during discontinuation).
-Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.
+Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate use in both adult and pediatric male patients.
+Although priapism was not reported with methylphenidate initiation, it developed after some time on methylphenidate, often subsequent to an increase in dosage.
+Priapism also occurred during methylphenidate withdrawal (drug holidays or during discontinuation).

-5.6 PeripheralVasculopathy, including Raynauds phenomenon
+5.6 PeripheralVasculopathy, including Raynauds Phenomenon

-5.7 Long-TermSuppression of Growth
+5.7 Long-TermSuppression of Growthin Pediatric Patients

 CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.

-Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
+Closely monitor growth (weight and height) in methylphenidate hydrochloride extended-release capsules (CD)-treated patients.
+Pediatric patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.

 6 Adverse Reactions